 The rafters are used as part of roof construction and generally laid in series, side by side, providing a base to support roof decks, roof coverings, etc. Rafters are made of timber or steel and can be concealed within the roof structure, and to fix the roof covering, they may have battens laid on top and perpendicular to them.

-As a key component of various types of roof design, rafters can be used and each rafter is built on the job site using dimensional lumber, and to form the rafter, every piece is measured, cut, and fastened together.
+As a key component of various roof design types, rafters can be used, and each rafter is built on the job site using dimensional lumber; and the rafter, every piece is measured, cut, and fastened together.

-The most common form of the rafter is known as the fink or ‘w’ trussed rafter in modern house construction.
+The most common form of the rafter is known as the fink, or ‘we trussed rafter in modern house construction.

 How to Build the Rafters?

 There are the following steps to build the rafters as given below;